This easy noodle bowl is a delicious combination of crispy snap peas, sweet orange segments, shiitake mushrooms, and a savory miso dressing.

 - Sea salt

-- In a small bowl, whisk together the miso, rice vinegar, tamari, and sesame oil until combined.
+- Make the dressing: In a small bowl, whisk together the miso, rice vinegar, tamari, and sesame oil until combined.
 Slice the segments from the orange, set aside, and squeeze the excess juice from the orange into the sauce.

-- Divide the red cabbage among two to three bowls.
+- Make the bowls: Divide the red cabbage among two to three bowls.
 Drizzle with some of the dressing and toss gently to coat.
 Place the cooked soba beside the cabbage in the bowls.

 - In a skillet, heat a drizzle of olive oil and add the scallions and snap peas and cook, tossing until lightly blistered but still vibrant green, for about 2 minutes.
 Remove and add to the bowls.